-- If your non-network provider will not file a claim for you or if you paid out-of-pocket for services and need reimbursement. - Claims for reimbursement, such as for hearing aids, medical foods, and travel and lodging expenses.
+- If your non-network provider will not file a claim for you or if you paid out-of-pocket for services and need reimbursement. - Claims for reimbursement, such as for hearing aids, medical foods and travel and lodging expenses.

 In these cases, be sure to include a completed claim form and itemized receipts, as well as any other necessary information.
 You can get the claim form on www.uhh.org.
+If you need help filing a claim, contact the Fund at (855) 483-4373.